adamiqshan/Stratascratch-SQL-Solutions/README.md

-### SQL-STRATASCRATCH-SOLUTIONS
+### STRATASCRATCH SQL SOLVED SQL PROBLEMS

-Solving SQL problems from stratascratch website adding my solutions to this repo 😊
+Solving SQL problems from stratascratch website and adding my solutions to this repo 😊

+Feel free to clone or add star to this repo  🌱

 ---